 There will be seasons of life when you will be able to help with other ministries and organizations, but while homeschooling your children, you need to make sure that you don’t whittle away your focus.
 While guiding our children is an amazing blessing, it is also very draining and can cause a whole range of tiring emotions.
 How much you commit to outside of your home should be carefully weighed.

 People outside of homeschooling have no idea of the time and energy it requires.
 Your husband probably has the best viewpoint, and part of his role as the Principal is not only to support you in your teaching efforts by disciplining the children, but also to help protect your time and energy.
 When someone asks you to help with something, try not to give an immediate answer.
-Instead, tell them that you are going to pray about it and talk to your husband, and that you’ll get back to them.
+Instead, tell them that you’ll pray about it and talk to your husband and that you’ll get back to them.
 Then do both of those things.
-Give your husband a chance to help you evaluate the new opportunity and weigh the potential cost to your family responsibilities.
-If you both come to the conclusion that you should say “no” this time, then politely decline.
+Give your husband a chance to help you evaluate the opportunity and weigh the potential cost to your family responsibilities.
+If you both come to the conclusion that you should say “no” this time, then politely decline without guilt.